bartswierz/map-search/README.md

             npm run dev

- ### OPTIONAL: If you would like to experience the app with the best experience you can add a GOOGLE API KEY to remove the Developer Mode Overlay:
+   ### Optional: If you would like to experience the app with the best experience you can add a GOOGLE API KEY to remove the Developer Mode Overlay:

    1. Get An Google API Key(~1-2 Minutes)

             https://developers.google.com/maps/documentation/javascript/get-api-key

    2. Create an .env file at the root directory
    3. Paste your API KEY inside <strong>.env</strong>

             VITE_GOOGLE_API_KEY=YOUR_API_KEY

    4. The google map will now be displayed without the developer mode overlay!
 Enjoy!

 ## Built With